China attracts universal aversion, prestige fades under Xi Jinping (Report) | ExBulletin

 Given China’s recent international setbacks, the party’s celebrations show it is not as strong as its outward appearance might suggest.
 In addition to the negative public view of China highlighted by the Pew and Taiwanese polls, its vaccine diplomacy is also called into question.

-The effectiveness of Chinese vaccines against COVID-19 is questioned in countries of the Association of Southeast Asian Nations (ASEAN) – a main target of China – where vaccine acceptance is low and where the inhabitants of these countries are more inclined to accept the United States and European vaccines made in Vietnam and Thailand.
+The effectiveness of Chinese vaccines against COVID-19 is questioned in countries of the Association of Southeast Asian Nations (ASEAN) – a main target of China – where vaccine acceptance is low and where people in those countries are more likely to accept American and European vaccines. which are made in Vietnam and Thailand.

 China’s frequent use of these vaccines as a tool for diplomatic rewards and punishments, coupled with the conflict over sovereignty over the South China Sea, have all contributed to the failure of its “vaccine diplomacy” in South Asia.
 East, the Taipei Times reported.